Arizona Security Deposit Returns and Deductions

 Can the Landlord Charge for Painting in Arizona?

 A landlord can charge for painting, except for normal wear and tear.
-For example, if the tenant:
+For example, a landlord might be able to charge for:

 • Causes damage beyond normal wear and tear